Allram/Raise3D-E2/README.md

 * Duplicate mode

 ##### What sort of works:
-* Dual extrusion, some users have had mixed experience with this, need to check.
+* Dual extrusion, some users have had mixed experience with this. small parts work, but large parts seems to create a crash between X and U axis.

 ##### What is not working:
 * Full mesh bed leveling around the object, like Ideamaker.
 As of now it does mesh bed level as you have set on the Printer.
 Either 3x3 or 6x9.